-Convertibles Notes
+Convertible Notes

-In conjunction with the acquisition of Zynga on May 23, 2022 (refer to Note 20 - Acquisitions), we entered into (a) the First Supplemental Indenture (the "2024 Supplemental Indenture") to the Indenture, dated as of June 14, 2019 (the "2024 Indenture"), between Zynga and Computershare Trust Company, N.A. (as successor to Wells Fargo Bank, National Association) (the "Trustee"), relating to Zynga's 0.25% Convertible Senior Notes due 2024 (the "2024 Convertible Notes"), and (b) the First Supplemental Indenture (the "2026 Supplemental Indenture" and, together with the 2024 Supplemental Indenture, the "Supplemental Indentures") to the Indenture, dated as of December 17, 2020 (the "2026 Indenture" and, together with the 2024 Indenture, the "Indentures"), between Zynga and the Trustee, relating to Zynga's 0.00% Convertible Senior Notes due 2026 (the "2026 Convertible Notes" and, together with the 2024 Convertible Notes, the "Convertible Notes").
-As of the closing date of the acquisition, approximately \$690.0 aggregate principal amount of the 2024 Convertible Notes were outstanding.
+In conjunction with the acquisition of Zynga on May 23, 2022 (refer to Note 20 - Acquisitions), we entered into (a) the First Supplemental Indenture (the "2024 Supplemental Indenture") to the Indenture, dated as of June 14, 2019 (the "2024 Indenture"), between Zynga and Computershare Trust Company, N.A. (as successor to Wells Fargo Bank, National Association) (the "Convertible Notes Trustee"), relating to Zynga's 0.25% Convertible Senior Notes due 2024 (the "2024 Convertible Notes"), and (b) the First Supplemental Indenture (the "2026 Supplemental Indenture" and, together with the 2024 Supplemental Indenture, the "Supplemental Indentures") to the Indenture, dated as of December 17, 2020 (the "2026 Indenture" and, together with the 2024 Indenture, the "Indentures"), between Zynga and the Convertible Notes Trustee, relating to Zynga's 0.00% Convertible Senior Notes due 2026 (the "2026 Convertible Notes" and, together with the 2024 Convertible Notes, the "Convertible Notes").
+As of the closing date of the acquisition, approximately \$690.0 aggregate principal amount of the 2024 Convertible Notes was outstanding and approximately \$874.5 aggregate principal amount of the 2026 Convertible Notes was outstanding.

 Following the acquisition and according to the Supplemental Indentures, we assumed all of Zynga's rights and obligations under the Indentures, and the Company guaranteed the payment and other obligations of Zynga under the Convertible Notes.
-As a result of our acquisition of Zynga, the right to convert each one thousand dollar principal amount of such Convertible Notes into shares of Zynga common stock was changed into a right to convert such principal amount of such Convertible Notes into the number of units of Reference Property equal to the conversion rate in effect immediately prior to the closing of the Zynga Acquisition, in each case pursuant to the terms and procedures set forth in the applicable Indenture.
+As a result of our acquisition of Zynga, the right to convert each one thousand dollar principal amount of such Convertible Notes into shares of Zynga common stock was changed into a right to convert such principal amount of such Convertible Notes into the number of units of Reference Property equal to the conversion rate in effect immediately prior to the closing, in each case pursuant to the terms and procedures set forth in the applicable Indenture.
 A unit of Reference Property is defined in each Indenture as 0.0406 shares of Take-Two common stock and \$3.50 in cash, without interest, plus cash in lieu of any fractional shares of Take-Two common stock.